myFace Suggested Reading List

 Woodbine House, 1996

 Each year, thousands of children are born with facial difference-abnormalities of the bones and tissues of the head and face that are present at birth or appear a few years later.
-Some conditions occur more commonly, such as cleft lip and cleft palate, while others, such as hemifacial microsomia, Treacher Collins, Apert, and Crouzon syndromes, are rarer.
+Some conditions occur more commonly, such as cleft lip and palate, while others, such as hemifacial microsomia, Treacher Collins Syndrome, Apert Syndrome, and Crouzon Syndrome, are rarer.
 In addition to the emotional hardship of a different appearance and the attached stigma, some of these conditions pose special health concerns.

 A resource that parents can turn to for help is Children with Facial Difference, the first comprehensive book to provide parents with up-to-date information and support.